reithediver/lol-smurfguard/API_KEY_LIMITATIONS.md

 Riot Games provides different types of API keys with varying levels of access:

 1. **Development API Key**:
-   - Limited access to endpoints
+   - Limited access to endpoints (cannot access summoner data)
    - Rate limits of 20 requests per second
    - Expires in 24 hours
    - Intended for development and testing only

 2. **Personal API Key**:
-   - Similar to Development key but lasts longer
-   - Still has endpoint restrictions
+   - Full access to all endpoints
+   - Rate limits of 20 requests per second and 100 requests every 2 minutes
+   - Does not expire as frequently
+   - Intended for personal projects, not for public consumption
+   - Requires product registration but no verification process

 3. **Production API Key**:
    - Full access to all endpoints
-   - Higher rate limits
+   - Higher rate limits (500 requests per 10 seconds, 30,000 requests per 10 minutes)
    - No expiration (unless terms are violated)
    - Requires application and approval from Riot Games
+   - Intended for public applications with significant traffic

 ## How to Fix